dustinpfister/blog_posts/_posts/js-array-fill.md

 ## 6 - The array from method

-Yet another tool in the native tool box of sorts that has to do with creating a filed array would be to use the array from method with a methids such as array map.
+Yet another tool in the native tool box of sorts that has to do with creating a filed array would be to use the [array from](/2020/01/27/js-array-from/) method with a method such as array map.

 ```js
 var fill = function (count, val) {